Cover photo by Gerhard Diedericks.

 Status and Conservation

-A common species, listed as of least Concern in the IUCN Red List of Threatened species.
+The Rock Hooktail is a common species.
+It is listed as of least Concern in the IUCN Red List of Threatened species.
 The Rock Hooktail is a fairly hardy species but is nonetheless restricted to natural riverine habitat.

 Distribution